 - Help you steer clear of potential pitfalls

 This step actually involves several steps of its own.
 First, you need to clean house – your financial house, that is.
 Make sure your credit report is error-free and gather the documents that you’ll need for your loan application.
 Next you’ll want to shop around for a loan.
 Compare the different loan products and rates and determine which one is right for you.
-We’ll connect you with local lenders and mortgage brokers who’ll be happy to help you out.
+We’ll connect you with local lenders who’ll be happy to help you out.
 Once you know what you want, then you can get pre-approved.
 This is very important in a highly competitive market like Silicon Valley, where sellers will only seriously consider buyers that already have financing in place.